ANHD-NYC-CODE/anhd-council-backend/DATASET_REFERENCE.md

 *Last updated: 2026-04-07*

 This document covers all datasets in the DAP Portal: what they are, where they come from, how they're imported, and how to update them.
+Dataset update instructions are also stored in the `core_dataset` table — update both this doc and the DB when instructions change.

 ---